 In his "Connect the Dots" podcasts, CPR President Rob Verchick interviews experts on a variety of issues, including CPR Member Scholars and staff.
-His current series of interviews focuses on creating harmony between green and grey infrastructure -- that is, the natural environment in its infrastructure role, and the infrastructure we build.
+His broad themes include the broad ramifications of climate change, creating harmony between green and grey infrastructure, smart regulatory design and more.
 Click below to listen, download, or visit our show pages to get more information on the topic of each podcast.

 Visit our show pages for more information on each podcast...